Nonnegative Hermitian vector bundles and Chern numbers: Acknowledgements

 \section{Acknowledgements}

-This paper was initiated and completed during the author's visit to Max-Planck Institute for Mathematics at Bonn from September 2016 to February 2017.
-The author would like to express his sincere thanks for its hospitality and financial support.
-The author also thanks Vamsi Pingali for some crucial comments and pointing out the reference \cite{BP}.
+This paper was initiated while the author was visiting the Max-Planck Institut f\"{u}r Mathematik in Bonn from September 2016 to February 2017.
+The author thanks the Institute for the hospitality and financial support.
+The author also thanks Xiaokui Yang for informing him the related results in \cite{Zhang} and Vamsi Pingali for some crucial comments as well as pointing out the reference \cite{BP}.